 Moreover, the President knows that such support would in the end likely prove futile, given China, Iran and Russia’s ongoing support for the Assad regime, the absence of unity among opposition groups, and the failure of the opposition to control any significant Syrian territory.
 China and Russia show no tangible sign of lending future support to any UN initiatives aimed at penalizing Mr. Assad.
 Moreover, the pendulum has clearly swung in his favor, as the Syrian army has routed the rebels from their previous strongholds and maintained their positions.

-Let’s not forget that the Syrian opposition remains ill defined and divided, which raises serious question about who would be the ultimate recipient of any arms.
+Let’s not forget that the Syrian opposition remains ill-defined and divided, which raises a serious question about who would be the ultimate recipient of any arms.
 While more is now known about the composition of the Syrian National Council and the Free Syrian Army, there are many umbrella groups that have their own agendas.

 David Sanger of the New York Times wrote in February, as the violence began to spiral, “…what started as a protest movement has morphed into what Steven Heydemann, a Syria expert at the United States Institute of Peace, described as ‘a dangerous and uncoordinated array of armed opposition fighters.’
 While there is an entity called the Free Syrian Army — not to be confused with the civilian Syrian National Council — it is less an army than bands of free-form militias.
 Some are tribal; some are linked by regional or ethnic bonds; there is no real command structure.”
 This is what the neocons propose the U.S. government support?